dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/systemSettings

-To retrieve a specific translation for given translatable key you can specify a locale as query param:
+To retrieve a specific translation for a given translatable key you can specify a locale as query param:

     /api/33/systemSettings/<my-key>?locale=<my-locale>

-If present, the translation for given locale is returned.
+If present, the translation for the given locale is returned.
 Otherwise, a default value is returned.
-If no locale is specified for translatable key, user default UI locale is used to fetch the correct translation.
-If given translation is not present, again, the default value is returned.
+If no locale is specified for the translatable key, the user default UI locale is used to fetch the correct translation.
+If the given translation is not present, again, the default value is returned.

-The priority for translatable keys is following:
+The priority for translatable keys is the following:

     specified locale > user's default UI locale > defaut value